 What I've been witnessing with internet contributions - and it's shocking:

-• Some of you guys need an LLM to help you write 2 sentences.
-Think about that.
+• Some of the posters need an LLM to help them write 2 sentences.

-• Some of you guys can't understand basic writing and need an LLM to help you understand something.
+• Some of the posters can't understand basic writing and need an LLM to help them understand something.

-• Some of you guys turn to an LLM the first problem you experience, rather than taking a moment to consider if you should even solve the problem in the first place and from there, set out to think through how you would solve it.
+• Some of the posters turn to an LLM the first problem they experience, rather than taking a moment to consider if they should even solve the problem in the first place and from there, set out to think through how they would solve it.

-• Some of you guys hype AI stuff, when as we've said from the beginning that AI is more of an energy and data story than an AI tool story.
-This guy picked up on that and blew you guys out.
+• Some of the posters hype AI stuff, when as we've said from the beginning that AI is more of an energy and data story than an AI tool story.
+This guy picked up on that.

-• Some of you don't have any clue why doing things on your own is so important and valuable.
+• Some of the posters don't have any clue why doing things on their own is important and valuable.

 If you want to work in tech, but you need an LLM to write a sentence or help you understand a basic post, you're headed for a world of trouble.
 LLMs have made critical thought even more valuable and LLMs lack critical thought - they inherently rely on others' input and take the shortest route, neither of which are critical thought (or creativity).

-Many of you are using LLMs to create AI garbage, a new form of spam that is completely disconnected from human experience.
-Any place that allows you to post AI garbage like it's going out of style will end up losing everyone anyway.
+Some posters are using LLMs to create AI garbage, a new form of spam that is completely disconnected from human experience.
+Consider that any place that allows users to post AI garbage like it's going out of style will end up losing everyone anyway.
 We're seeing this across many social media already; once people realize that content is just LLMs, they leave.

 I've seen more friends delete their LinkedIn, Reddit, Facebook, X, Instagram and other social media accounts in the past year than in the previous decade.
 Why?
 In many of their words, most of the content is fake.
 They aren't interested in fake content.
 As it turns out, most people want to see and hear actual people, not AI garbage.